-I use mailing labels for my larger groups and in-class interventions.
-This way I can take data for multiple students without having to flip to each student’s individual data sheet.
-At the end of the session, I just stick the label on their individual data sheet.
+You can use mailing labels for my larger groups and in-class interventions.
+It makes it possible to take data for multiple students without having to flip to each student’s individual data sheet.
+At the end of the session, you just stick the label on their individual data sheet.
 It can be difficult to maintain, but it does make group data a little easier!

 I wasn’t the only one with this idea!
-Rachel from Queen’s Speech wrote an amazing blog post on how she uses labels for data tracking.
+Rachel from Queen’s Speech wrote a fabulous blog post on how she uses labels for data tracking.
 Nicole from Speech Peeps also talks about how she uses labels to track RTI data in this blog post.
 Both posts include free templates!